 nutmeg, salt, white pepper to taste

-1 tsp marjoram (optional)
+1 tbsp chopped parsley and marjoram (optional)

 60 g Butter